 The Queensland CTP claim portal now allows each law firm to control the registration and access of their own staff members.
 Each law firm can register as a business in the QLD CTP claim portal and create their own internal workgroups.
 The new improvements allow the law firm to internally control the portal registration of their staff members and assign staff to appropriate workgroups, allowing members to view, edit and submit forms created in that workgroup.

 This tool was co-designed with stakeholders embracing the latest technology to more easily and promptly guide people through their journey to recovery.
 Visit maic.qld.gov.au to learn more.

 Improving outcomes for First Peoples

-- provided key support for Griffith University to launch their inaugural research project to explore First Peoples and CTP insurance
+- continuing to provide support for Griffith University to explore First Peoples and CTP insurance

-- created and distributed videos, brochures and posters featuring bespoke artwork that brought the Queensland CTP insurance story to life to highlight the importance to drive safe and drive deadly.
-These free resources have been used by partners across Queensland to promote greater awareness of CTP insurance and to help First Peoples get strong again if they have been impacted by a car crash.
+- continuing to distribute brochures and posters featuring artwork that brings the Queensland CTP insurance story to life to highlight the importance to drive safe and drive deadly.
+These free resources continue to be used by partners across Queensland to promote greater awareness of CTP insurance and to help First Peoples get strong again if they have been impacted by a car crash.

 Managing Nominal Defendant claims prudently